compasschurch/compasschurch-grunt/README.md

 ```

 Each of these will generate the appropriate changelog updates
-assuming you have been diligent to adhear to the recommended
+assuming you have been diligent to adhere to the recommended
 [commit message format][1].

  [1]: https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit